Skip to main content

 • Parser Attribute Connectors

-Parser Attribute Connectors Parser Attribute Connectors can take a string in a structured format and extract nested values from it in order to evaluate authorization policies.
-The Parser Attribute Connectors consist of the following:
+Takes a string in a structured format and extracts nested values from it.
+Consists of the following:

 • JSON Parser